Russia says North Korea launch contradicts U.N. council

 Regional powers have said that what North Korea has described as the launch of a weather satellite, months after Kim Jong-un succeeded his father as the leader of the reclusive state, is a disguised test of a long-range ballistic missile.

-“U.N.
-Security Council Resolution No. 1874 demands that the DPRK (North Korea) refrain from any launches using ballistic rockets.
-This applies to both military and civilian launches,” Interfax quoted an unnamed Russian diplomat as saying.

-Russia, which shares a short border with North Korea - Moscow’s client in the Soviet era - called on Pyongyang last month to refrain from the launch, expressing serious concern and calling for restraint from all sides.
+Russia, which shares a short border with North Korea - Moscow’s client in the Soviet era - urged Pyongyang last month to refrain from the launch, expressing serious concern and calling for restraint from all sides.

 A permanent member of the U.N.
 Security Council, Russia is displeased when nations defy council resolutions, and North Korean missile tests have sparked concern among Russians living on the country’s Pacific coast in the past.